Expert interview: Well-sourced is half won – This is how you prepare yourself in a crisis!

 In many regions, the world came to a standstill: In Germany, only system-relevant businesses such as supermarkets or gas stations were open, Italy even froze all non-essential production, and Spain also closed such businesses that are not considered essential.

-E-commerce benefited in some sectors from increased demand and lockdowns – but also experienced losses in other areas just like brick-and-mortar retail.
-However, many online retailers faced a completely different problem: When productions come to a halt, they will run out of stock in the long term.
-And this can mean for Amazon sellers the loss of the Buy Box, the hard-earned ranking, or even account suspension.
+E-commerce benefited in some sectors from the increased demand and lockdowns – but also recorded losses in other areas just like brick-and-mortar retail.
+However, many online retailers faced a completely different problem: When productions come to a standstill, they will run out of goods in the long term.
+And this can mean for Amazon sellers the loss of Buy Box, the hard-earned ranking, or even account suspension.

 But how do you, as an Amazon seller, avoid supply shortages, what does it mean to be dependent on a single supplier, and what advantages do supply sources within the EU have?
 We spoke about crisis-proof sourcing with experts Martina Schimmel and Carsten Brandt.